-The East Central Wisconsin Regional Planning Commission (ECWRPC) has adopted "An Amendment Policy and Procedure for Sewer Service Areas" to enable communities the opportunity to request modification of local sewer service area plans in response to unanticipated growth and change.
+The East Central Wisconsin Regional Planning Commission (ECWRPC) has adopted "An Amendment Policy and Procedure for Sewer Service Areas" (located on page 93 of this document) to enable communities the opportunity to request modification of local sewer service area plans in response to unanticipated growth and change.
 ECWRPC amendment procedures provide a uniform approach for revising sewer service area boundaries and/or related changes.
 ECWRPC is responsible for ensuring sewer service plans are updated on a continual basis.
 However, conditions may arise that require an amendment or modification of the sewer service area plan.